 I suggest to cut them in half & tie them as a bow tie to make a center piece, good luck.

 I was thinking you could make simple accents as florists do with ribbon.
 You'll need wired floral picks to do this.
 At the skinny end of the tie, make one loop, say about 4" tall, scrunch the bottom and hold in place with your left fingers.
 Then bring the end of the tie up, and leave it pointing up.
 Wrap the parts of the tie you are scrunching with the wire from the pick, making sure the pick is tight against the fabric.
-Then you can just place these accents into the floral foam or whatever you're using as a base for your centerpiece.
-The pointed end of the the ties would look fantastic sticking up out of the arrangement.

 I hope I've explained this sufficiently.
 I searched online for a photo, but couldn't find one.